Survival rates for Hodgkin disease by stage

-Survival rates are based on previous outcomes of large numbers of people who had the disease, but they cannot predict what will happen in your case.
-Many other factors could affect your outlook, such as your age and general health, how well the cancer responds to treatment, and other factors (see below).
-Your doctor can tell you how the numbers above may apply to you, as he or she is familiar with your situation.
-If you have any questions about the stage of your lymphoma or how it affects your treatment, do not hesitate to ask your doctor.
+Survival rates are based on previous outcomes of large numbers of people who had the disease, but they can’t predict what will happen with any particular person.
+Many other factors could affect a person’s outlook, such as age and general health, how well the cancer responds to treatment, and other factors (see below).
+Your doctor can tell you how the numbers above might apply to you, as he or she knows your situation best.

 Other prognostic factors

-Along with the stage of the Hodgkin disease, certain other factors can affect a person’s prognosis (outlook).
-For example, some factors mean the disease is likely to be more serious and may prompt the doctor to give more intensive treatment:
+Along with the stage of the Hodgkin disease, other factors can affect a person’s prognosis (outlook).
+For example, some factors mean the disease is likely to be more serious and might prompt the doctor to give more intensive treatment:

 - Having B symptoms or bulky disease

 - Having a high white blood cell count (above 15,000)